Charlotte VT Real Estate

 The opposite side of Charlotte, including the Town's second "downtown", East Charlotte, is marked by the Congregational Church, Our Lady of Mt.
 Carmel Church, Charlotte Grange, and the Charlotte Central School.
 Although the two sides of town feel quite separate, largely due to busy Route 7 dividing West from East, the people of Charlotte all share a remarkable commitment to their community, through a small town government approach, a number of dedicated not-for-profits, and a dedication to providing outstanding educational opportunities.

 The Town is committed to recreational opportunities for its residents year-round.
-From abundant non-competitive youth sports leagues, to Celtic dance, adult boot camp, and the publicly maintained outdoor hockey rink, programming is diverse.
+From abundant non-competitive youth sports leagues to Celtic dance, adult boot camp, and the publicly maintained outdoor hockey rink, programming is diverse.
 Equal commitment goes to conservation and sustainability, with the Charlotte Land Trust and Charlotte Sustainability Network.
 Of course, commitment to community is a given, as seen through locals events, like the annual Town Party on the Green, and the Fall's Tractor Parade (150 tractors on Spear Street!).
 The Old Lantern on Greenbush Road, featuring a rebuilt circa 1800's barn, 8-room inn, and abundant green space, promises a plethora of opportunities, with an events calendar boasting fundraising events, live music, wine tastings, and entertainment (not to mention a plethora of private functions including weddings).
-Of course at least one (if not several) per annum trips to the Charlotte Berry Farm are in order, where families pick their own strawberries, raspberries, black raspberries, blueberries and pumpkins, while indulging in creemees, and listening to some wonderful live music.
+Of course at least one (if not several) per annum trips to the Sweet Roots Farm & Market are in order, where families pick their own strawberries, raspberries, black raspberries, blueberries, and pumpkins while indulging in creemees and listening to some wonderful live music.